Want to print a custom tearaway Calendar from your photos?

 From email: An overlooked area where you may be storing photos is in email attachments your family and friends sent you.
 Try searching your inbox for emails from certain people with a filter set for attachments.
 You may find a trove of images.

 Upload your photos 50 at a time.
+We recommend you upload your photos in roughly the order you want them to appear in your calendar.
 If you have more than 365, don't sweat it, you can deselect photos after you upload them.
 Uploading takes a while, so feel free to read some fun articles in other tabs.
-If you upload less than 365 photos you can "autofill" the calendar by automatically duplicating the ones you've uploaded.
+If you upload fewer than 365 photos, you can "autofill" the calendar by automatically duplicating the ones you've uploaded.

 More questions?
 Hit up firstname.lastname@example.org with all your calendar queries.